naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - **Operations** - eg. <get-config>. <edit-config>.
 Initiated via RPC methods using XML encoding
 - **Messages** - RPC Remote Procedure Calls
 - **Transport** - between client and sever.
 Supports SSH or TLS

+## RESTCONF

+- standardized is 2017, builds on NETCONF
+- It is an IETF draft that standardizes how to map a YANG specification to a RESTful Interface
+- Uses HHTP verbs over a REST API
+- RESTCONF is not intended to replace NETCONF but is simpler to use
+- XML or JSON encoding
+- Transport is HTTP(S)